Hot cross bun: Traditions

 If taken on a sea voyage, hot cross buns are said to protect against shipwreck.
-If hung in the kitchen, they are said to protect against fires and ensure that all breads turn out perfectly.
+If hung in the kitchen, they are said to protect against fire and ensure that all breads turn out perfectly.
 The hanging bun is replaced each year.

 Other versions

 In the United Kingdom, the major supermarkets produce variations on the traditional recipe such as toffee, orange-cranberry, salted caramel and chocolate, and apple-cinnamon.

-In Australia, coffee-flavoured buns are also sold in some bakeries.
-There are also sticky date and caramel versions as well as mini versions of the traditional bun.
-Other newer variations that can be purchased from major supermarkets include chocolate chip, chocolate and cherry, butterscotch, apple and cinnamon, banana and caramel, jalapeño and cheese, and white chocolate and raspberry.
+In Australia, recent variations of the hot cross bun by major supermarkets have included chocolate chip, sour cherry, burger sauce, Iced VoVo, Pizza Shapes, Vegemite and cheese, jalapeño and cheese, and others.

+In Jamaica and some Commonwealth Caribbean islands, the hot cross bun has over time evolved into a spiced Easter bun with the addition of molasses, spices and a loaf shape.
+This bun is eaten with cheese in islands such as Jamaica and Guyana and served with beverages such as mauby or ginger beer.

 In Slovakia and in the Czech Republic, mazanec is a similar cake or sweet bread eaten at Easter.
 It often has a cross marked on top.